 This means you'll get an alert on your phone when the wait time for that attraction is shorter, allowing you to quickly make your way there and enjoy the ride with minimal wait.
-Although at times you may be across the resort when the notification pops up, it is one of the best feelings in the world when you are located near the attraction and you get the ping on your phone that the line is short!
+Although, at times, you may be across the resort when the notification pops up, it is one of the best feelings in the world when your resort is near the attraction, and you get the ping on your phone that the line is short!

-In addition, to wait times, the app also provides helpful information on attraction height requirements, park maps, and even a GPS-enabled feature that helps you find your way around the Parks.
+In addition, to wait times, the Disney Experience App also provides helpful information on attraction height requirements, park maps, and even a GPS-enabled feature that helps you find your way around the Parks.
 Although the GPS feature may sound like a needless option, for first-time parkgoers, it allows you to get to more rides and locations faster… which inevitably correlates to a better experience.

 How Long Are Wait Times In Disney World?

 One of the biggest factors in wait times is the time of day.
-Generally, wait times are shorter in the morning and evening hours, when crowds are thinner.
-Midday tends to be the busiest time, as many visitors are taking a break from the heat or having lunch.
+Generally, wait times are shorter in the morning and evening hours when crowds are thinner.
+Midday tends to be the busiest time, as many visitors take a break from the heat or have lunch.
 To avoid this, I love to be one of the first in line when the Parks open!

 Another factor is the day of the week.
 Weekends and holidays tend to be busier than weekdays, as more people are off work and have time to visit the Parks.
 Nevertheless, there can be exceptions to this rule, such as during special events or promotions.
-If you are worried about wait times, I suggest not even attempting to enter the Parks during the holiday season as every piece of the resort is with guests.
+If you are worried about wait times, I suggest not even attempting to enter the theme parks during the holiday season, as every piece of the resort is with guests.

 Finally, wait times are often impacted by the season.
-Summer is typically the busiest time, as families with school-aged children are on vacation.
+Summer is typically the busiest time, as families with school-aged children are on a magical vacation.
 Spring break and Christmas break can also be busy times.
-On the other hand, fall and winter tend to be quieter, with shorter wait times and smaller crowds.
+On the other hand, fall and winter tend to be quieter and the best time to visit Walt Disney World, with shorter wait times and smaller crowds.

 Despite the long wait times, there are several strategies you can use to minimize the time spent waiting in line, including utilizing Genie+, arriving early, and taking advantage of Extra Magic Hours.
 By planning and being strategic with your time, you can make the most of your Disney World experience and minimize wait times as much as possible.

-It is vital to come inside the Parks with a clear mind as at times the lines may be longer than expected.
-This will have you at ease and not stressing about how you are going to get everything done!
+It is vital to come inside the Parks with a clear mind as, at times, the lines may be longer than expected.
+This will put you at ease and not stress about how you will get everything done!

 Taking Advantage Of Extra Magic Hours To Avoid Crowds

 As I previously pointed out, Extra Magic Hours (EMH) is a great way to avoid wait times at Disney World.
-EMH are special hours exclusively to Disney resort guests, during which select Parks open early or stay open late.
+EMH are special hours exclusively for Disney resort guests, during which select Parks open early or stay open late.
 During these hours, crowds tend to be lighter, and wait times are often shorter, making it a prime opportunity to ride your favorite attractions with minimal wait.
-To take advantage of EMH, it’s important to make your day plan.
+Making touring plans is important to take advantage of this extra time.
 Check the Park hours for the days you'll be visiting and note any EMH opportunities.

 Then, plan to arrive at the park during the EMH period and head straight to the attractions you want to ride to before the crowds arrive.
-It’s also a good idea to utilize the My Disney Experience app to check wait times and plan your strategy.
+Utilizing the My Disney Experience app to check wait times and plan your strategy is also a good idea.
 Take advantage of the shorter lines during EMH to ride the sought-after attractions like Seven Dwarfs Mine Train or Avatar Flight of Passage, which can have wait times upwards of two hours during peak periods.